crlimacastro/Cyber-Sleuth-Necronomicon/README.md

 #### Engagement

 For fans of the game and the series, this should be an engaging app.
 There are barely any interactable digivolution line charts on the web (mostly because these are not standardized.
 I am using only one of the games' interpretation of these digivolution lines).
 In order to explore around and see which Digimons can turn into which and examine how interconnected the web of digivolutions is you would normally have to boot up one of the games.
-Sometimes even looking at them through the games is restrictive as,usually, they do not let you see far ahead and (as they are RPGs) you have to grind for hours to evolve your Digimon and see what is ahead.
+Sometimes even looking at them through the games is restrictive as, usually, they do not let you see far ahead and (as they are RPGs) you have to grind for hours to evolve your Digimon and see what is ahead.
 This app is meant to be an accessible and readily available map to these complicated charts.

 For players of the game (especially those who decide to play competitively in PvP matches) there is the added benefit of being able to easily look up a Digimon's Type, Attribute, and Skill in order to help create a balanced and effective team composition.